 Though it has never been thoroughly explained to my knowledge, we are to believe that the hockey-masked slasher A.) cultivates a weed farm, or at the very least, benefits from its close proximity B.) lives and scurries through a series of underground tunnels, where he imprisons and apparently feeds his captor C.) has overcome severe developmental disabilities to become an avid bowhunter capable of hitting a bullseye target (no pun intended) on a moving speedboat.
 While none of this is necessarily out of the realm of a Friday the 13th entry, it’s a bizarre waffling between a realistic take on a killer and seriously unrealistic properties.
 I commend the idea of trying something different with a killer who has hit the screen 11 times beforehand, but… just…wow.

 The Thing (2011) – Overlaying Practical Effects with CGI via Windows 95

-Created by Studio ADI by students of the great Stan Winston, the effects can be seen in behind the scenes footage leaked online, and frankly, they are fantastic.
-Equal parts realistic and gross, the advancement in the practicals’ technology is evident, assuring The Thing wouldn’t be a 2011 high definition film stuck with a 1980’s look.
+Created by Studio ADI by students of the great Stan Winston, the effects can be seen in behind-the-scenes footage leaked online, and frankly, they are fantastic.
+Equal parts realistic and gross, the advancement in practical technology is evident, assuring The Thing wouldn’t be a 2011 high-definition film stuck with a 1980s look.
 Now as the story goes, in a move that can only be looked back upon as self-sabotage, the higher-ups at Universal were not happy with the look of the final product.
 In turn, the studio had the entirety of the practical effects overlaid with CGI.
-With that, the film was panned by critics and audiences alike for it’s videogame-like villains.
+With that, the film was panned by critics and audiences alike for its videogame-like villains.
 Considering the cast and plot of the film were, at worst, acceptable, it’s fair to wonder if 2011’s The Thing could have been more than the forgettable failure we remember it as.

 Black Christmas (2019) Trading Poetic Subtlety for a Crude Lecture